sptankard/digitalsecuritycurriculum/digsec-intro.rst

 Avoid clicking on strange links or email attachments.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We say this to reinforce the idea that you are most vulnerable to phishing when presented with links or attachments, but security experts have long internal debates about this advice too.
 Can anyone really go through life not clicking on any links or email attachments?
-Can anyone confidently tell when a link or attachment is “strange” (i.e. a fraudulent attempt to trick you into accepting malware onto your computer?).
+Can anyone confidently tell when a link or attachment is “strange” (that is, a fraudulent attempt to trick you into accepting malware onto your computere)?

 In concrete terms, if you receive strange attachments or links, one thing you can do is talk to the supposed sender in person or over the